Viability and Arbitrage under Knightian Uncertainty: Extensions

+For the notation and definitions, we refer to the main text.
 Let $\cB(\Om,\cF)$ be the set of all $\cF$ measurable real-valued functions on $\Om$.
 Any Banach space contained in $\cB(\Om,\cF)$ satisfies the requirements for $\cH$.
-In our examples, we used the spaces $\cL^1(\Om,\cF,\P)$, $\cL^2(\Om,\cF,\P)$, $\cL^1(\Om,\cF,\cM)$ (defined in the subsection \ref{ss.semhku}) and $\bdd(\Om,\cF)$, the set of all bounded functions in $\cB(\Om,\cF)$, with the supremum norm.
-In the latter case, the super-hedging functional enjoys several properties as discussed in Remark \ref{rem:classicSH}.
+In our examples, we used the spaces $\cL^1(\Om,\cF,\P)$, $\cL^2(\Om,\cF,\P)$, $\cL^1(\Om,\cF,\cM)$ and $\bdd(\Om,\cF)$, the set of all bounded functions in $\cB(\Om,\cF)$, with the supremum norm.
+In the latter case, the super-hedging functional enjoys several properties as discussed in Remark 2.3 in the main text .

-Since we require that $\cI\subset\cH$ (see Section \ref{s.setup}), in the case of $\cH=\bdd(\Om,\cF)$ this means that all the trading instruments are bounded.
+Since we require that $\cI\subset\cH$, in the case of $\cH=\bdd(\Om,\cF)$ this means that all the trading instruments are bounded.
 This could be restrictive in some applications and we now provide another example that overcomes this difficulty.
-To define this set, fix $L^* \in \cB(\Om,\cF)$ with $L^* \pointgeq 1$.
+To define this set, fix $L^* \in \cB(\Om,\cF)$ with $L^*(\omega)\ge 1$ for every $\omega\in\Omega$.
 Consider the linear space

 equipped with the norm,

 We denote the topology induced by this norm by $\tau_\ell$.
 Then, $\bdl(\Om,\cF)$ with $\tau_\ell$ is a Banach space and satisfies our assumptions.
 Note that if $L^*=1$, then $\bdl(\Om,\cF)=\bdd(\Om,\cF)$.